mbahri/mbahri.github.io/index.md

 > Robust Non-Negative Dictionary Learning Qihe Pan, Deguang Kong, Chris Ding and Bin Luo In Proceedings of the 28th conference of the AAAI - 2014

-that I wrote for the paper I have submitted to CVPR 2017.
+that I wrote for the paper I have submitted to ICCV 2017.

 * [Code](https://github.com/mbahri/rnndl)